peterjc/thapbi-pict/INSTALL.rst

     $ conda install thapbi_pict

-The availability of all the command line dependencies likely rules out using Windows.

 Alternatively, since the software is on the `Python Package Index (PyPI)
 <https://pypi.python.org/>`__, the following command will install it along
 with its Python dependencies: